inab/oeb_general_docs/how_to/organize/register_workflow_vre.md

-# Register a new benchmarking workflow at the research environment
+# Register a new workflow

 The events of OpenEBench are composed of two big steps: